rinigus/osmscout-server/README.md

 dropping the connections exceeding the limit.

+## General notes for developers

+There are several aspects that became evident while developing and using OSM Scout Server for providing offline solution on a mobile platform, such as Sailfish OS.

+### Request large tiles

+When requesting rendered map tiles, its advantageous to request larger tiles.
+Each tile is rendered with an overhead that is induced by labels located close to the borders.
+For example, current default settings in Mapnik backend, add 128 pixels on each side of the tile.
+This buffer is internally multiplied by the scale of Mapnik map, commonly set to 3.
+So, we have 384 pixels added on each side.
+If the common size of the tiles is requested (256x256), each tile triggers rendering of 1024x1024 out of which only 256x256 section is used.
+In other words, we use only 6.25% of the rendered data.
+By requesting tiles with the size 1024x1024, we bring up efficiency to 32.7%, a significant increase.

+### Do not use timeouts

+When using the server on mobile, one has to remember that the server is not rendering tiles nor performing any other calculations while the device is asleep.
+The server is not keeping device awake, its a job of a client that interacts with the user and knows whether current operation is time-critical, as during navigation, or can be postponed, as when user is just browsing a map and switched off the phone.
+As a result, using timeouts while interacting with the server is strongly discouraged.
+In particular, when using timeouts and the device was put to sleep, this can cause large number of re-submissions by a client leading to failure of the server to process a long accumulated queue of requests in reasonable time.
+So, its recommended not to use any timeouts when using server on the device that can be put to sleep or, if the timeouts are needed, not to submit new requests after that.
+Since, when client and the server are operating on the same device, network failure is not expected, such timeouts are, in general, not needed.

 ## Default port

 Default port is 8553 TCP and the server binds to 127.0.0.1 providing